rachel-s123/social-intelligence-dashboard/reports/r12gs_consumer_analysis/italy.md

 **Quote 3:**
 - **ID:** PVC_003
-- **Text:** "Yeah, the R12S is a hefty 26K euro... at almost 20K euro… while still a lot of cash, [it] seems reasonably priced"
+- **Text:** "Yeah, the R 12S is a hefty 26K euro... at almost 20K euro… while still a lot of cash, [it] seems reasonably priced"
 - **Citation:** [9]
 - **Username:** [NOT PROVIDED IN REPORT]
 - **Platform:** [NOT PROVIDED IN REPORT]